 This guide offers information on all aspects of health insurance in Germany, including:

 - The healthcare system and health insurance in Germany

-- Who must apply for private health insurance in Germany?
+- Who needs health insurance in Germany?

-- Health insurance costs in Germany
+- Public health insurance in Germany

 - Private health insurance in Germany

 Cigna Global provides comprehensive health insurance to over 86 million customers in over 200 countries.
 They have a wide access to trusted hospitals, clinics and doctors and provide expats with help on tailoring a plan to suit your individual healthcare needs.
 Find the right cover for you and your loved ones with Cigna Global.

 COVID-19 in Germany